 The dreaded tax season is almost upon us.
-It's January and all over the country taxpayers are beginning to ramp up their preparations for the 2009 tax filing season.
+Taxpayers all across the country are beginning to ramp up their preparations for the 2015 tax filing season.
 Locating receipts, gathering documents, figuring out which IRS forms to file and waiting for the annual W-2 form from employers to arrive in the mail in readiness for that all important appointment with the tax preparer.

-Many families keep a regular file for tax information gathered over the year while others find they must make a mad scramble at the end of the year to find all the information they need in order to file by the April 15th deadline.
+Many families keep a regular file for tax information gathered over the year while others find they must make a mad scramble to find all the information they need in order to file by the April 15th deadline.
 For many families a more organized approach reaps the most benefits.
 Why?
-Because they itemize their tax deductions and file the long form using information that ah been saved all year long just for this purpose.
+Because they are able to itemize their tax deductions and file the long form using information that has been saved all year long just for this purpose.

-According to the 2008 IRS Data Book 250,373,521 total Federal income tax returns were filed for the 2008 tax year, an increase of 6% over the number filed in 2007.
-A large majority of those filing taxes in the past year did not receive the full refund amount they were entitled to, or paid a higher tax than necessary.
-Numbers of individuals filing tax returns but over paying or not receiving full refunds are estimated to be as high as 60% of total filers in the U.S. This number has not changed in over 5 years.
+According to the IRS Data Book, published yearly, a large majority of those filing taxes in the past year did not receive the full refund amount they were entitled to, or paid a higher tax than necessary.
+Numbers of individuals filing tax returns but over paying or not receiving full refunds are estimated to be as high as 60% of total filers in the U.S. This number has not changed in a very long time.